Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Method

-\paragraph{Score definition.} The PCA-based whitening can include dimensionality reduction by retaining only the top-$k$ eigenvalues and their corresponding eigenvectors from the covariance decomposition, projecting activations onto the dominant directions of in-policy variability.
-In this reduced space, deviations are measured by the Euclidean norm
+\textbf{Score definition.} After whitening (and dimensionality reduction to the top-$K$ components), deviations from in-policy behavior are quantified by the Euclidean norm:

-which quantifies how far a test activation lies from the in-policy region defined by these principal components.
-This score is equivalent to the Mahalanobis distance:
+which measures the distance of a response activation from the in-policy region.
+This score is equivalent to the Mahalanobis distance in the original space, but emphasizes the dominant directions of in-policy variability (see Appendix~\ref{app: mahalanobis} for details).

-but focuses on the most informative subspace of the data, providing a stable and interpretable measure of alignment with in-policy behavior.
-See Appendix~\ref{app: mahalanobis} for an extended mathematical derivation.

-\paragraph{Layer selection and threshold calibration.} For each layer~$\ell$, whitening parameters $\mu^{(\ell)}$ and $W^{(\ell)}$ are computed from the in-policy reference set.
-A separate mixed calibration set containing both in- and out-of-policy samples is used to evaluate layer-wise discrimination performance (e.g., ROC-AUC).
-The layer with the highest separation is chosen as the operational layer~$\ell^\star$, and its corresponding mean and whitening matrix are retained.
+\textbf{Layer selection.} Whitening parameters are computed independently per layer from in-policy activations.
+A small mixed set of in- and out-of-policy samples is used to assess layer-wise separation, and the best-performing layer is selected as the operational layer $\ell^\star$.
+Only its corresponding parameters are retained for deployment.

+\textbf{Threshold calibration.} Given the operational layer $\ell^\star$, we calibrate a decision threshold $\tau$ on the held-out mixed set with ground-truth compliance labels.
+The threshold is chosen to maximize Youden’s statistic ($J=\mathrm{TPR}-\mathrm{FPR}$), yielding a single operating point that separates in-policy from out-of-policy activations without additional tuning.

-\paragraph{Policy-conditioned whitening.} The same procedure naturally extends to environments with large numbers of policy rules, which can be grouped into broader policy classes with shared behavioral patterns.
-For each class, we estimate in-policy statistics and derive a class-specific whitening transform together with its class mean.
+\textbf{Policy-conditioned whitening.} We extend the method to class-conditioned whitening, where policies are grouped into classes with shared behavioral patterns.
+For each class, we estimate in-policy statistics and derive a class-specific whitening transform together with its class mean and operational layer.
 The resulting per-class parameters are stored for later selection during online detection.

-In practice, both whitening and calibration require only small sample sets.
-A single sample per policy rule often suffices, and fewer may be needed when many rules share the same class.
+In practice, we find that very small calibration sets, often on the order of one sample per policy rule, are sufficient and even fewer may be needed.
 This keeps the procedure lightweight and at a data scale where retraining or fine-tuning would not be beneficial.

-\paragraph{Threshold calibration.} Once the operational layer $\ell^\star$ is fixed, we determine a decision threshold $\tau$ on a held-out mixed calibration set with \emph{ground-truth} compliance labels.
-For each calibration example, we compute its compliance score $s^{(\ell^\star)}$ and pair it with its known label (in-policy vs. out-of-policy).
-We then select $\tau$ by maximizing Youden’s $J$ statistic, $J=\mathrm{TPR}-\mathrm{FPR}$, which balances true- and false-positive rates on the calibration data.
-This yields a single operating point that strongly separates compliant from non-compliant activations without additional tuning or probabilistic modeling.